 Higher Education in California

 The National Center for Education Statistics shows more than 450 degree-granting schools, colleges, and universities in California, from 4-year public universities and liberal arts colleges to for-profit schools and colleges.
 Nearly half of all traditional-aged students in the state are enrolled in some form of post-secondary schooling.
-Seeing the need for support for nontraditional students, California has also paved the way with numerous initiatives; nearly 70% of students in California colleges transfer from community college, and the vast majority are nontraditional students.
+Seeing the need for support for nontraditional students, California has also paved the way with numerous initiatives; nearly 70% of students in California colleges transfer from community colleges, and the vast majority are nontraditional students.

 California has two of the most respected public higher education systems in the US – the University of California System, and the California State University System, both of which are among that 5 largest systems by student population and number of institutions.
 Including UC Berkeley and UCLA – two of the nation’s Public Ivies and California’s foremost public research universities – along with the many regional campuses of the CSU system, California’s public colleges and universities are world-changers.